appium/java-client/README.md

 - Constructors like `AppiumDriver(HttpCommandExecutor executor, Capabilities capabilities)` were added to `io.appium.java_client.android.AndroidDriver` and `io.appium.java_client.ios.IOSDriver`
 - The refactoring of `io.appium.java_client.internal.JsonToMobileElementConverter`.
-Now it accepts `org.openqa.selenium.remote.RemoteWebDriver` as the constructor parameter.
+Now it accepts `org.openqa.seleniumone.remote.RemoteWebDriver` as the constructor parameter.
 It is possible to re-use `io.appium.java_client.android.internal.JsonToAndroidElementConverter` or `io.appium.java_client.ios.internal.JsonToIOSElementConverter` by RemoteWebDriver when it is needed.
 - Constructors of the abstract `io.appium.java_client.AppiumDriver` were redesigned.
 Now they require